Looking for the best cafes in Merida?

 But sometimes you just need a break from touring the city or maybe…

-You’re a digital nomad living in Merida like we were who’s looking for cafes that they can work from.
+You’re digital nomads living in Merida like we were who are looking for cafes you can work from.
 When the world is your office, cafes can easily become a second home to us.
 Especially when you just want a change in scenery and a good cup of coffee to wake you up.

 Thankfully, there are so many popular cafes in Merida that you should try.
 This post isn’t just about any random cafes you can go to.
-Instead, we created this list so you can have the best cafes in Merida handy and continue exploring.
+Instead, we created this list so you know the best cafes in Merida and can continue exploring.

 Here are a couple of things we looked for to find the best cafes in Merida: